 ‘When can I take IELTS?’

-‘IELTS is available on 48 fixed dates a year – up to four times a month, depending on local demand.’
+‘IELTS exam dates are available on 48 times a year – up to four times a month, depending on local demand.’

 ‘How much does it cost to give IELTS Examination?’